 Disciples of Twilight origination is known only to them and intentionally shrouded in falsehoods and mystery because of the small part of humanity that remains within their heart.
 Also, keeping their origins unclear and unknown to those outside the warband helps ensure their survival.
-The members of Disciples of Twilight are all former members of the chapter of Space Marines known as Fate’s Angels.
+You see, the members of Disciples of Twilight are all former members of the chapter of Space Marines known as Fate’s Angels.

-There are those who never return and it was those Marines that never found their way back to Fate’s Angels who created Disciples of Twilight.
+There are those who never return, and it was those Marines that never found their way back to Fate’s Angels who created the Disciples of Twilight.
 Like a moth to a flame these lost souls found one another.
-None will speak of their failed quest be it from shame or fear one can not say but in that failure they found a brotherhood far stronger than before.
+None will speak of their failed quest be it from shame or fear one cannot say, but in that failure they found a brotherhood far stronger than before.

-The warband is not led by a single leader but instead a council referred to as Furor Noctis.
-The members of Furor Noctis are the Lords, Sorcerers and even Daemon Princes.
-Champions are welcomed in attendance at the councils to give their opinions, offer suggestions and feedback.
-The Champions speak on behalf of their squads and in turn all voices are heard and acknowledged within the warband.
+The warband is not led by a single leader, but instead a council referred to as Furor Noctis.
+The members of Furor Noctis are the Lords, Sorcerers and even Daemon Princes, within the warband.
+Champions are welcomed in attendance at the councils to give their opinions, offer suggestions, and feedback.
+The Champions speak on behalf of their squads, and in turn all voices are heard and acknowledged within the warband.

 Disciples of Twilight have also taken on Beastmen to help fill their ranks.
 Beastmen are easily corrupted and swayed by the Apostles, seeing the view of the warband as that of their own and follow it with zeal.
 They are among the most vocal at the sermons.

 By the nature of their creation and supplementation, Disciples of Twilight possess very little armored support.
 Those who fail in their quest and never return to Fate’s Angels often only have with them what they felt was essential to their quest.
-As such tanks like Predators, Vindicators and Land Raiders are a rare for the warband and often only employed in the most dire circumstances least they lose what little they have.
-Rhinos are the only vehicle they have in substantial quantity and even then it numbers less than what a loyalist company would possess.
+As such, tanks like Predators, Vindicators and Land Raiders are a rarity for the warband.
+Those vehicles are often only employed in the most dire circumstances lest they lose what little they have.
+Rhinos are the only vehicle they have in substantial quantity.
+Yet, even then it numbers less than what a loyalist company would possess.